-Online gambling at casino games is legal in five states in the United States: Michigan, Delaware, New Jersey, Pennsylvania and West Virginia.
-As you probably live in one of these States, we have broken out the help that is available in each one.
+Online gambling on casino games is legal in six states in the United States: Connecticut, Delaware, Michigan, New Jersey, Pennsylvania, and West Virginia.

-For those of you who don’t know what self-exclude means, it is a way to stop your gambling habit by contacting the state regulator who will then contact the casino (both live and online) telling them they must not let you play at their site.
-You can self-exclude from an online casino for a varying amount of time, from one month, to multiple years to a lifetime.
+For those of you who don’t know what self-exclude means, it is a way to stop your gambling habit by contacting the state regulator, who will then contact the casinos (both live and online) telling them that they must not let you play at their site.
+You can self-exclude from an online casino for a varying amount of time, from one month to multiple years to a lifetime.
 These options vary state-to-state.

-For seeking emotional support for your gambling issues, you can do so via the helpline info provided.
-Self-exclusion is a sure fire way of immediately blocking ways for you to spend money at online casinos.
+For those seeking emotional support for gambling issues, you can do so via the helpline info provided.
+Self-exclusion is a sure-fire way of immediately blocking ways for you to spend money at online casinos.

-When you click through you will see information referring to “Disassociated Person’s”.
+When you click through, you will see information referring to “Disassociated Person’s”.
 Don’t be confused or afraid of this term.
-It is just the terminology used in Michigan to describe someone who would like to self-exclude from an online or bricks-and-mortar casino.
+It is just the terminology used in Michigan to describe someone who would like to self-exclude from — or no longer be associated with — an online or brick-and-mortar casino.

-If you go to fill in the form you will see it says to call the compulsive gamblers helpline at 1-800-270-7117 before you go any further—so we recommend you go and ring them straight away so they can walk you through next steps.
-The helpline is a toll-free, confidential, one-on-one and open 24/7.
+If you go to fill out the form, you will see instructions to call the Compulsive Gamblers Helpline at 1-800-270-7117 before you go any further — so we recommend you go ahead and ring them straight away, so they can walk you through the next steps.
+The helpline is toll-free, confidential, one-on-one, and open 24/7.

-After you self-exclude, either a photo of you will be circulated to the casinos in the state so they can stop you from entering or if banning yourself from online games, your player account info will be shared with the online casinos so they do not take your wagers.
+After you self-exclude, either a photo of you will be circulated to all of the casinos in the state, so they can stop you from entering, or if banning yourself from online games, your player account info will be shared with the online casinos, so they do not take your wagers.

 Since 2000, The Problem Gambling Help Network of West Virginia has helped over 15,000 people with overcoming their gambling problems.
 They have over 70 therapists all within WV who can help.
 Their helpline is open 24/7 and you will be treated with the utmost care.
 All calls are free and confidential.

-Once you get through you will have all your questioned answered.
-There is provision to give you immediate crisis counseling as well as being able to get help for a loved one who also may be struggling adjusting to your addiction.
-The agent on the phone will also give you treatment options, that include free in-person consultation with a therapist and access to support groups.
+Once you get through, you will have all your questions answered.
+There is provision to give you immediate crisis counseling as well as resources to assist you in helping a loved one who may also be struggling with the effects of your addiction.
+The agent on the phone will also give you treatment options, which include a free in-person consultation with a therapist and access to support groups.
 Support whilst you navigate recovery from your addiction is also available.

-To self-exclude in West Virginia you need to write to the West Virginia Lottery to be added to the exclusion list.
-The address is here and you must ask them to self exclude you from any online and live casinos in the state.
+To self-exclude in West Virginia, you need to write to the West Virginia Lottery to be added to the exclusion list at the address below.
+You must ask them, in writing, to self-exclude you from any online and live casinos in the state.

 West Virginia Lottery 900 Pennsylvania Ave, Charleston, WV 25302, United States

-If you want to be removed from the list you must also write to the Lottery asking to be removed.
-If you want to seek advice before writing your letter call the Problem Gamblers Help Network of West Virginia or call the West Virginia Lottery on 800-982-2274.
+If you wish to be removed from the self-exclusion list, you must write to the Lottery asking to be removed.
+If you want to seek advice before writing your letter, you can call the Problem Gamblers Help Network of West Virginia or call the West Virginia Lottery on 800-982-2274.

 West Virginia National Council on Problem Gambling